OmDidolkar564/OmDidolkar564/README.md

 ## 👋 About Me

-Aspiring Computer Engineer with a passion for AI, Machine Learning, and Cyber Security.
+Aspiring Computer Engineer with a passion for Data Science, AI, Machine Learning, and Cyber Security.
 I am seeking a training internship to expand my knowledge and apply my skills to impactful projects.

 ---